Ephrem-ETH/LocalXplain4TSC/README.md

 # Interpreting Black-Box Time Series Classifiers using Parameterised Event Primitives

 We propose LOcal Model Agnostic Time series Classification Explanation (LOMATCE, pronounced "lom-te-see"), a method akin to LIME [1], to explain deep-learning-based time series classifiers.
 LOMATCE uses parametrized event primitives (PEPs) to extract and parameterize events like increasing trends, decreasing trends, local maxima, and local minima from time series data.
-These PEPs capture temporal patterns, enhancing interpretability and facilitating the training of simple, interpretable models like linear regression [2].
+These PEPs capture temporal patterns, and facilitating the training of simple, interpretable models like linear regression [2].
 Discussing time series in terms of these familiar events makes the explanations more intuitive and comprehensible.

 ## File description